-17.49.030 Map as Reference
+17.49.[0]30 - Map as reference.

-This chapter applies to all development within the Natural Resources Overlay District as shown on the NROD Map, which is a regulatory boundary mapped 10' beyond the required vegetated corridor width specified in section 17.49.110.
-The mapped NROD boundary is based on a GIS-supported application of the adopted documents, plans and maps listed in 17.49.020(A)(1)-(8), however the adopted map may not indicate the true location of protected features.
-Notwithstanding changing field conditions or updated mapping approved by the City (and processed as a Type I Verification per OCMC 17.49.255), the applicant may choose to either accept the adopted NROD boundary or provide a verifiable delineation of the true location of the natural resource feature pursuant to the Type I or Type II procedure in accordance with this Chapter.
+This chapter applies to all development within the Natural Resources Overlay District as shown on the NROD Map, which is a regulatory boundary mapped ten feet beyond the required vegetated corridor width specified in section 17.49.110.
+The mapped NROD boundary is based on a GIS-supported application of the adopted documents, plans and maps listed in Sections 17.49.020A.1.-17.19.020A.8., however the adopted map may not indicate the true location of protected features.
+Notwithstanding changing field conditions or updated mapping approved by the city (and processed as a Type I Verification per OCMC 17.49.255), the applicant may choose to either accept the adopted NROD boundary or provide a verifiable delineation of the true location of the natural resource feature pursuant to the Type I or Type II procedure in accordance with this chapter.
 The NROD boundary shall be shown on all development permit applications and its location shall be verified in the field before development activity (including grading) commences.
-The official NROD map can only be amended by the City Commission.
+The official NROD map can only be amended by the city commission.
 Verification of the map shall be processed pursuant to Section 17.49.250.